jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-The inner braces and its contents are the code block.
+The inner braces and its contents (`...`) represent the code block.

-In Circular, a code block is *embedded* inside another command:
+In Circular, a code block is a command *embedded* inside another command:

 <img src="images/1.%20Commands%20Main%20Concepts.014.png" width="100" />

-The inner command (the code block) is drawn as a *diamond:* it *executes* (when the parent command executes).
+The inner command has a *diamond* shape, meaning it *executes* automatically if the parent command executes.

-A code block is *nameless*.
-It does not have any *lines* going towards it or away from it.
+Furthermore, a code block is *nameless*.
+It also does not have any *lines* going towards or away from it.

-A code block might also look like this:
+A code can might also look like this:

 <img src="images/1.%20Commands%20Main%20Concepts.015a.png" width="100" />

 The previous diagram showed a code block within a definition (a square).
-This diagram shows the code block in an execution (a diamond).
+Right here the diagram shows the code block in an execution.

-Code blocks might be nested even further:
+Code blocks can be nested even further:

 <img src="images/1.%20Commands%20Main%20Concepts.016.png" width="180" />

-So a code block is symbolized by:
+In summary, a code block is symbolized by:

 - a diamond
 - inside another command
 - nameless
-- no lines pointing to or from it
+- no lines connected to it

 because it is: